Variable (Data Type) Testing in PHP

 PHP How To

 At times, we need to check whether a variable has been set, especially in cases where there is some user input from a form, and we need to verify it before saving it to the database.
-PHP provides a number of built-in constructs that can be used for this purpose.
+PHP has many functions that produce true or false based on whether the provided variable or expression is of a certain data type.

 1. isset()